This Recipe uses:

 - (Optional) Pinch of cayenne pepper

 Pronounced “gou-jaire”, there is no English word for them, nor an english recipe equivalent.
 Gougères are small, hollow pastry puffs made with a doughy mixture of eggs, butter, flour, and cheese.
-It’s basically puff pastry baked with cheese inside and it’s amazing.
+It’s basically a cheese puff pastry that has been baked.
+And I should mention that it is amazing.
 The French cheese balls, if you will.

 The cheese puffs are crisp on the outside, and slightly soft on the inside.
 They are a great as an hors d’oeuvres or appetizer, or even a light snack.
 They can be served hot or cold, although I do tend to prefer them warm.